IngoS11/ha-schluter/README.md

 # About
 This is a work in progress alternative to the default [Schluter integration in Homeassistant](https://www.home-assistant.io/integrations/schluter/) and is currently in an alpha stage.
-In comparison to the standard integration this one is built making use the the integration  asyncronous communication with the Schluter API
+In comparison to the standard integration this one is built making use the [Integration Setup]((https://my.home-assistant.io/redirect/integrations) and is written using async library.

 ## Getting Started

 ### Prerequisites
-Obviously you need at least one configured [Schluter®-DITRA-HEAT-E-WiFi Thermostat](https://www.schluter.com/schluter-us/en_US/ditra-heat-wifi) in your home.
+You need at least one configured [Schluter®-DITRA-HEAT-E-WiFi Thermostat](https://www.schluter.com/schluter-us/en_US/ditra-heat-wifi) in your home.
 The configuration of you Thermostat will include creting a username and password at [https://ditra-heat-e-wifi.schluter.com/](https://ditra-heat-e-wifi.schluter.com/).
 This user and password will need to be provided during the configuration in the [Integration Setup](#integration-setup) step.

 ### HACS Installation